 wHAT cHALLENGES dO aRTS oRGANIZATIONS fACE?

-In our discussions with myriad institutions, we’re often asked the high-level question, “What are the greatest challenges facing arts organizations today?”
+n conversations with arts leaders across the country, we’re often asked a deceptively simple question: “What are the greatest challenges facing arts organizations today?”

 uSING sTRATEGIC tOOLS